 Identification without Finnish ID – eIDAS identification for EU citizens

-eIDAS stands for electronic identification, authentication and trust services. eIDAS is an EU regulation designed to ensure up-to-date and internationally admissible standards of digital identity and trust verification and validation.
+eIDAS is an EU regulation designed to ensure up-to-date and internationally accepted standards for electronic identification.

-Before an identification method is accepted for use in the cross-border eIDAS network, it must be notified. eIDAS identification requirements and peer review verify that each country's identification tool meets the required security level and can be trusted across state borders.
+Before an identification method is accepted for use in the eIDAS network, each EU country must have their identification scheme notified by the European Commission.
+The scheme’s details are published in the Official Journal of the European Union.
+The identification method must then be notified within 12 months.
+A peer review process verifies that each country's identification tool meets the required security level and can be trusted across state borders.

-Not all identification methods are notified at the same time.
-The notification process will be carried out gradually in the next few years as different eIDAS countries and providers of identification tools are able to take part in it.
+Not all identification methods of all eIDAS countries are notified at the same time.
+The notification process will be carried out gradually in the next few years as different eIDAS countries and providers of identification tools join the process.